Mysterious Skin: Plot

-Brian sees a photo of his Little League team as he tries to untangle his confused memories, recognizing a young Neil as the other boy from his dreams.
-Meanwhile, after a client brutally rapes and beats Neil, he returns to Hutchinson to spend Christmas with his mother.
+As he struggles to uncover his repressed memories, Brian finds a photo of his Little League team and recognizes a young Neil as the other boy from his dreams.
+Meanwhile, Neil returns to Hutchinson to spend Christmas with his mother after being brutally raped and beaten by a client.
 There, he and Brian meet for the first time in over a decade.

-After breaking into the house that was previously rented by the Little League coach, Neil tells Brian what happened that night - the coach offered to drive Brian home with Neil after a baseball game was rained out, as Brian did not have a ride.
-Instead, they all went to the coach's house, where he performed sex acts on the boys, as well as forced them to perform sex acts on each other.
-By the end of the night, Brian collapsed face-first onto the floor, giving him a bloody nose.
+After breaking into the house that was previously rented by the Little League coach, Neil reveals to Brian the truth about what happened that night - the coach offered to drive Brian home with Neil after a baseball game was rained out, as Brian did not have a ride.
+Instead, they all went to the coach's house, where he performed sex acts on the boys, as well as forcing them to perform sex acts on each other.
+By the end of the night, Brian collapsed face-first onto the floor, causing his nosebleed.
 A porch light caused the atmosphere to have an eerie blue color, contributing to his later delusion about being abducted by aliens as a child.
-Realizing that his previous understanding was merely a coping mechanism after enduring child sexual abuse, Brian breaks down crying and is comforted by Neil as Christmas carolers sing "Silent Night".
+Realizing that his previous understanding was merely a coping mechanism after enduring sexual abuse, Brian breaks down crying and is comforted by Neil as Christmas carolers outside sing "Silent Night".